dSupertramp/AItrika/README.md

 After that, you can install poetry with the command `pip install poetry` and then run `poetry install`.

+## 📦 Set API Keys

+In order to set API keys, type your keys into the `env.example` file and rename it to `.env`

 ## 🔍 Usage

 You can easily get informations of a paper by passing a PubMed ID: